miloserdev/openbmc/poky/documentation/overview-manual/concepts.rst

 -  *Machine BSP Configuration:* Board Support Package (BSP) layers (i.e.
    "BSP Layer" in the following figure) providing machine-specific configurations.
 This type of information is specific to a particular target architecture.
-A good example of a BSP layer from the :ref:`overview-manual/yp-intro:reference distribution (poky)` is the :yocto_git:`meta-yocto-bsp </poky/tree/meta-yocto-bsp>` layer.
+A good example of a BSP layer from the `Poky Reference Distribution <#gs-reference-distribution-poky>`__ is the :yocto_git:`meta-yocto-bsp </poky/tree/meta-yocto-bsp>` layer.